 A reed switch is a mechanical switch with a dry reed switch as its core component.
 The fully sealed structure of the reed switch enables it to work in a variety of environments.
 When the external magnetic field approaches, the reeds on the reed switch attract each other after being magnetized by the magnetic field, and the circuit is turned on at this time, providing information feedback for the control system.

 Magnetic reed sensor is cost-effective and can connect alternating current and direct current; the contacts in the reed switch are sealed in a glass tube with an inert gas, and are less affected by the external environment; the contacts have excellent corrosion and wear resistance, which improves the Lifetime of reed switching times.
 Due to the physics of reed switches, reed switches have certain limitations.
 First of all, the conduction of the reed switch requires that the reeds contact each other, which is a mechanical process.
 Therefore, the switching cycle of the reed contact is limited, and maintenance is required during the use of the machine; the magnetic reed switch is not suitable for equipment exposed to large vibration or shock, and severe vibration will cause the contact of the reed to deviate. move, resulting in an unstable or ineffective reed connection.
-The switching characteristics of reed switches can also lead to accidental double switching.
+The switching characteristics of reed switches can also lead to accidental double-switching.
 Double switching means that the sensor output switches "ON" and "OFF" twice, while the cylindrical magnet goes through the reed switch once.
-The false double switching of the sensor output is caused by the uneven strength of the magnetic field.
-The strength of the magnetic field is strongest at each pole of the magnet and weakest at the center between each pole.
+The false double-switching of the sensor output is caused by the uneven strength of the magnetic field.
+The strength of the magnetic field is strongest at each pole of the magnet and weakest at the centre between each pole.
 If the piston magnet is not strong enough, it may cause the switch output to double toggle as it passes through the sensor.
 Finally, compared to solid-state sensors, reed switches are relatively slow to activate, which makes them unsuitable for applications that require fast response times.